sfera-labs/iono-pi-max-kernel-module/README.md

     make
     sudo make install

-Load the module:

-    sudo insmod ionopimax.ko

-Check that it was loaded correctly from the kernel log:

-    sudo tail -f /var/log/kern.log

-You will see something like:

-    ...
-    Sep  3 11:49:18 raspberrypi kernel: [   59.855723] ionopimax: - | init
-    Sep  3 11:49:18 raspberrypi kernel: [   60.043024] ionopimax: - | ready
-    ...

-Optionally, to have the module automatically loaded at boot add `ionopimax` in `/etc/modules`.

-E.g.:

-    sudo sh -c "echo 'ionopimax' >> /etc/modules"
+Compile the Device Tree and install it:

+    dtc -@ -Hepapr -I dts -O dtb -o ionopimax.dtbo ionopimax.dts sudo cp ionopimax.dtbo /boot/overlays/

+Add to `/boot/config.txt` the following line:

+    dtoverlay=ionopi

-Optionally, to be able to use the `/sys/` files not as super user, create a new group "ionopimax" and set it as the module owner group by adding an udev rule:
+Optionally, to be able to use the `/sys/class/ionopimax/` files not as super user, create a new group "ionopimax" and set it as the module owner group by adding an udev rule:

     sudo groupadd ionopimax
     sudo cp 99-ionopimax.rules /etc/udev/rules.d/

-and add your user to the group, e.g., for user "pi":
+and add your user to the group, e.g. for user "pi":

     sudo usermod -a -G ionopimax pi

-then re-login to apply the group change and reload the module:

-    su - $USER
-    sudo rmmod ionopimax.ko
+Reboot:

-    sudo insmod ionopimax.ko
+    sudo reboot

 ## Usage